msalemor/assistants-api-dev-training/src/cs-sales-copilot/README.md

 ## Possible messages handling options

 1. No handling: a la LLM model
-2. Manual handling: user write logic to coordinate messages between two agent
+2. Manual handling: user writes the logic to coordinate messages between two agent
 3. Hybrid: One agent keeps state the other just used as LLM